emarekica/js/Jonas/coding-challenges/08-loops/README.md

              console.log(sum);

-  This is a difficult challenge (we haven't done this before)!
  Here is how to solve it:

     4.1.
 First, you will need to add up all values in the array.
 To do the addition, start by creating a variable 'sum' that starts at 0.
     Then loop over the array using a for loop.